withvoid/melting-pot/.github/ISSUE_TEMPLATE/issue.md

 <!--- Provide a short context of the issue in the Title above -->

 <!--
-    Thank you very much for contributing to by creating an issue! ❤️ -->
+    Thank you very much for contributing by creating an issue! ❤️ -->

 <!-- Please confirm -->